Home

 3. If you were to die or become critically ill, how would your family manage financially at an already difficult and stressful time?

-Whilst there are many financial protection products available, that might be suitable for your circumstances, Income Protection Insurance is essential barristers at the self-employed bar.
+Whilst there are many financial protection products available, that might be suitable for your circumstances, Income Protection Insurance is essential for barristers at the self-employed bar.

 What does it cover?